Crime and Thrillers

 Behind the scenes with Lucy Diamond's hot new look

-we decided to give summer reading favourite lucy diamond a new look for her fantastic new book. editor caroline hogg explains.
+we decided to give summer reading favourite lucy diamond a new look for her fantastic new book. edit

 we knew we wanted to gives things a fresh twist. there’s definitely mileage in the phrase ‘if it ain’t broke…’ but with so many beautiful covers and innovative designs out there, neither can you rest on your laurels in publishing. so designer jo and i got thinking…